-As a percentage of our operating revenue, ACMI revenue represented 40.7% in 2010, 45.4% in 2009 and 22.3% in 2008.
-As a percentage of our operated Block Hours, ACMI represented 71.2% in 2010, 70.5% in 2009 and 48.7% in 2008.
-We recognize ACMI and CMI revenue as the actual Block Hours operated on behalf of a customer are incurred or according to the guaranteed minimum Block Hours defined in a contract.
+As a percentage of our operating revenue, ACMI revenue represented 45.2% in 2011, 40.7% in 2010 and 45.4% in 2009.
+As a percentage of our operated Block Hours, ACMI represented 74.9% in 2011, 71.2% in 2010 and 70.5% in 2009.
+We recognize ACMI revenue, which includes CMI, as the actual Block Hours operated on behalf of a customer are incurred or according to the guaranteed minimum Block Hours defined in a contract.

-We currently have 20 aircraft under ACMI contracts expiring at various times from 2011 to 2028, which includes renewals and two additional aircraft under an agreement with DHL signed in January 2011.
+We currently have 19 aircraft under ACMI contracts expiring at various times from 2012 to 2028.
 The original length of these contracts generally ranged from three to twenty years, although we do offer contracts of shorter duration.
 In addition, we have also operated short-term, seasonal ACMI contracts and we expect to continue to provide such services in the future.

 AMC Charter.
-The AMC Charter business provides full-planeload charter flights to the U.S. Military.
+The AMC Charter business provides full planeload passenger and cargo aircraft charter services to the U.S. Military.
 We participate in the U.S. Civil Reserve Air Fleet ("CRAF") Program under contracts with the AMC, which typically cover a one-year period.
-We have made available a substantial number of our aircraft to be used by the U.S. Military in support of their operations and we operate such flights pursuant to cost-plus contracts.
-Atlas bears all direct operating costs of the aircraft, which include fuel, insurance, overfly and landing fees and ground handling expenses.
+We have made a substantial number of our aircraft available for use by the U.S. Military in support of their operations and we operate such flights pursuant to cost-plus contracts.
+Atlas bears all direct operating costs for both passenger and cargo aircraft, which include fuel, insurance, overfly and landing fees and ground handling expenses.
 However, the price of fuel used during AMC flights is fixed by the U.S. Military.
 The contracted charter rates (per mile) and fuel prices (per gallon) are fixed by the AMC generally for twelve-month periods.
 We receive reimbursements from the AMC each month if the price of fuel paid by us to vendors for the AMC Charter flights exceeds the fixed price.
-If the price of fuel paid by us is less than the fixed price, then we pay the difference to AMC.
+If the price of fuel paid by us is less than the fixed price, then we pay the difference to the AMC.

 Airlines may participate in the CRAF Program either alone or through a teaming arrangement.
-There are currently three groups of carriers (or teams) and several independent carriers (that are not part of any team) that compete for AMC business.
-We are a member of a team led by FedEx Corporation ("FedEx").
+There are currently four major groups of carriers (or teams), several smaller teams and independent carriers (that are not part of any team) that compete for AMC business.
+We are a member of the team led by FedEx Corporation ("FedEx").
 We pay a commission to the FedEx team, based on the revenues we receive under our AMC contracts.
 The AMC buys cargo capacity on two bases: a fixed basis, which is awarded annually, and expansion flying, which is awarded on an as-needed basis throughout the contract term.
 While the fixed business is predictable, Block Hour levels for expansion flying are difficult to predict and thus are subject to fluctuation.
 The majority of our AMC business is expansion flying.
-We also earn commissions on subcontracting certain flying of oversized cargo, or in connection with flying cargo into areas of military conflict where we cannot perform these services ourselves.
+We also earn commissions on subcontracting certain flying of oversized cargo and less than full planeload missions, or in connection with flying cargo into areas of military conflict where we cannot perform these services ourselves.